 The Bilingual Family - A Handbook for Parents (second Edition).
 Harding-Esch, Edith and Riley, Philip (2008) Cambridge University Press: An accessible handbook with numerous case studies especially concerning French and English families.

-A Parents’ and Teachers’ Guide to Bilingualism Baker, Colin (2000).
+A Parents' and Teacher's Guide to Bilingualism, Baker Colin (2007).
 A very practical guide in a very accessible question-answer format.

 Growing Up with Two Languages Cunningham-Andersson, Una and Andersson, Staffan (1999, 2004).
 Very French-English focussed with numerous case studies.